-School governors have an important role in checking with school leaders how objectives are being met, as well as considering whether further objectives are necessary.
+School governors have an important role in checking progress towards objectives, as well as considering whether further objectives are necessary.

 APPENDIX 4 - Statement for the staff handbook for each school

 Our schools are inclusive; we focus on the well-being and progress of every child and we are committed to ensuring all members of our community are of equal worth.